18 email marketing performance metrics for improved campaign tracking

 4

-Play with pop-ups on your website.
-Perfectly timed pop-ups can be extremely effective in collecting subscribers—just make sure they don’t interfere with the user experience!
+Play with pop-ups on your website: Perfectly timed pop-ups can be extremely effective in collecting subscribers—just make sure they don’t interfere with the user experience!

-7. Spam complaint rate
+8. Spam complaint rate

-Your spam complaint rate indicates the percentage of subscribers that have marked your email as spam.
-No one wants to see their carefully crafted content receive a spam complaint, but it’s crucial to follow this email marketing KPI in order to maintain your deliverability and sender reputation.
+No one wants to see their carefully crafted content receive a spam complaint, but it’s crucial to follow this email marketing KPI to maintain your deliverability.
 Too many spam complaints can result in your IP or domain being blocked and your sender reputation suffering.

 Top tips to improve your spam complaint rate